-When it came down to deciding on my ten favourite albums there were some that picked themselves and some that came down to decision making that was fine-tuned (literaly and figuratively).
+When it came down to deciding on my ten favourite albums there were some that picked themselves and some that came down to decision making that was fine-tuned (literally and figuratively).
 In all I picked nine albums but wanted to leave one spare for what my favourite album is of the moment (so this list may change if I do it again – and I’m already half regretting plumping for This is The Sea ahead of Fisherman’s Blues in the Waterboys choice).

 It was only in recent years I’ve come to back to their music through the extraordinary body of work of Christy Moore, a dominating presence in Irish music for almost 50 years, and a founder of both Planxty and Moving Hearts.
-I can’t find the Youtube link now but there is live footage of Moore introducing the members of Planxty, saying three of them (Moore, bouzouki player Donal Lunny and the world’s best uillean pipe player Liam O’Flynn, who sadly died this year) came from the same Irish county – Kildare.
-The fourth member, Andy Irvine, joked Moore, was from “god knows where”.
+I can’t find the Youtube link now but there is live footage of Moore introducing the members of Planxty, saying three of them (Moore, bouzouki player Donal Lunny and the world’s best uilleann pipe player Liam O’Flynn, who sadly died this year) came from the same Irish county – Kildare.
+The fourth member Andy Irvine, joked Moore, was from “god knows where”.

 Irvine was London-born to Irish and Scottish parents, and a classically trained musician who switched to folk after discovering Woody Guthrie.
-He moved to the Dublin in the 1960s but an abiding influence was a trip to the Balkans in 1968 where he was enchanted by Bulgarian music.
+He moved to Dublin in the 1960s but an abiding influence was a trip to the Balkans in 1968 where he was enchanted by Bulgarian music.
 Irvine invented the Irish bouzouki tuning his instrument one octave lower than the open-tuned mandolin.
-He introduced Lunny to bouzouki while he mainly played mandolin in Planxty.
+He introduced Lunny to bouzouki while he played mandolin in Planxty.

 The album opens with Irvine’s arrangement of the traditional English ballad Plains of Kildare (somewhat ironic as the only non-Kildare man in the original Planxty) about the 18th century horse Skewball and its race presumably at The Curragh (though not mentioned).
 Irvine’s jig in 3 4 time elegantly transitions to an instrumental middle eight in Bulgarian rachenitsa rhythm of 7 8 time to suggest the gallop of racing horses, before slowing down for the final verse.

-Irvine’s musical invention shows also on the second song, the Ulster love song Lough Erne Shore sung by Brady.
-Irvine played hurdy-gurdy making it seem the instrument’s drones are capable of playing chords.
+Irvine’s musical invention shows again on the second song, the Ulster love song Lough Erne Shore sung by Brady.
+Irvine played hurdy-gurdy making it seem the instrument’s drones were capable of playing chords.
 “I recorded three different drones on the hurdy-gurdy,” Irvine said.
 “We cross faded them on the mix to fit the chords.
 It’s very subtle and you may not hear it but I thought it gave it a great feeling.”
 The effect is almost Oriental and it remains my favourite song on the album.

 According to the sleeve notes Fred Finn’s Reel/Sailing into Walpole’s Marsh” are reels learnt from a northern Irish trio Deirdre Shannon (fiddle), Brian Bailey (flute) and Trevor Stewart (uilleann pipes).
 Bonny Woodhall is Irvine’s interpretation of Scottish folk song Bonny Woodha, the poignant story of a miner who must leave his true love, Annie, to fight in the king’s war.